vladimirfed/formproject/README.md

 Learn more about 'react hook form' library [https://react-hook-form.com/]

-- After validation, the result is saved as a JSON format in the console.
+- After validation, the result is saved in a JSON format in the console.